Birth Preparation After Trauma: A Trauma-Informed Roadmap

 A birth debrief gives you the space to go back to a difficult birth and finally make sense of it.
 Here's what one involves, who it's for, and what to look for, especially if your brain works differently.

-What is AuDHD?
-Understanding Autism and ADHD in Women and Mothers
+AuDHD: Autism and ADHD in Women & Mothers

 There was a point in early motherhood when I genuinely thought I was falling apart.
 Not in the ways people warn you about.
 What I hadn't expected was the feeling that my entire nervous system was shorting out — and it took years, and a diagnosis, to understand why.